DLR-AMR/t8code_JOSS/paper.md

 the leaves of the trees - in order to reconstruct the whole forest.

 By enumerating the leaves in a recursive refinement pattern we obtain a space-filling curve (SFC) logic.
-Via these SFCs, all elements in a refinement tree are assigned an index and are stored in the linear order of these indices.
+Via these SFC, all elements in a refinement tree are assigned an index and are stored in the linear order of these indices.
 Information such as coordinates or element neighbors do not need to be stored explicitly but can be deducted from the index and the appropriate information of the coarse mesh.
-The forest mesh can be distributed across multiple processes, so that each one only stores a unique portion of the forest mesh.
+Fast bitwise and integer-based SFC operations ensure optimal runtimes and diminish the need of memory lookups.
+Moreover, the SFC is used to distribute the forest mesh across multiple processes, so that each one only stores a unique portion of the forest mesh.
 See \autoref{fig:SpaceFillingCurves}.

 While being successfully applied to quadrilateral and hexahedral meshes [@burstedde_p4est_2011; @weinzierl_peano_2019],